 There are many different approaches financial advisors use to get paid.
 There may be a fee simply for creating a financial plan or for consultations or ongoing fees for managing your money.
 So, it’s important to ask your advisor about the total cost of any given plan and approach.

-Financial planner vs financial advisor
+Financial planner vs. financial advisor vs. robo-advisor

 There are many qualified financial advisors who don’t (and legally can’t) call themselves Certified Financial Planners™.
 A Certified Financial Planner™ (CFP®) is the best choice for most people.
 That’s because CFPs have a clear fiduciary duty to you.